 Consider the following podcasts to further explore emotional well-being topics that interest you!

 10% Happier author Dan Harris talks with meditation pioneers, celebrities, scientists, and health experts about training our minds.

-Award winning anxiety relief podcast with tips, tools, and practices to help you manage anxiety.
+This award winning anxiety relief podcast provides tips, tools, and practices to help you manage anxiety.

 January 31, 2020

 Therapist Katie Vernoy returns to answer listener questions about therapist/patient boundaries, when to report a client (in response to a very dark survey), what therapists get wrong and how to know when we're overwhelmed.